TSP Overview for Federal Employees

 TSP Enrollment & Contributions

 FERS employees hired after July 31, 2010 are automatically enrolled in the TSP, as are FERS and CSRS employees rehired after that date.
-Every pay period 3% of your basic pay is deducted via payroll deduction from your paycheck and deposited in your TSP traditional balance.
+Participants automatically enrolled in the TSP on or after October 1, 2020, have 5% of their basic pay deposited in the plan.
+For participants enrolled in the TSP prior to October 1, 2020, every pay period 3% of your basic pay is deducted via payroll deduction from your paycheck and deposited in your TSP traditional balance.
 Those enrolled on or after September 15, 2015 have all contributions received by the TSP deposited into your age appropriate Lifecycle (L) fund unless you designate otherwise.
 If that doesn’t apply to you, it’s likely that your contributions are in the Government Securities Investment (G) Fund unless you indicated otherwise.
 It is important that you review your TSP statement to make sure your money is being invested the way you desire.
 And we cover investment options in a separate Tangerine article to help you understand your options.

 These regular employee contributions continue unless you make a contribution election to stop or change your contributions.
 Additional information about starting, changing or stopping your TSP contributions is available here Please note that if you reduce or stop this automatic enrollment, it will impact your Agency Matching Contributions!
 This is explained below.